-The Planning Board recommends adding lot standards for the duplex and multiplex building types, expressing lot size minimums as a "per-unit average."
+The Planning Board recommends adding lot standards for the duplex and multiplex building types, expressing lot size minimums as a 'per unit average.'
 Otherwise, there are no changes recommended to the types of standards covered under lot.
 The 'per unit average' recommendation is another that allows these sites to either be subdivided for individual ownership or built as a condo/co-op/rental on a single property.
 This new wording would also allow for subdivisions that potentially create unequal lot sizes.

-For example, for a duplex in the R-200 zone, the Planning Board recommends the standard method minimum average lot area be set at 10,000 square feet per unit.
+For example, for a duplex in the R-200 zone, the Planning Board recommends the standard method minimum average lot area be set at 10,000 SF per unit.
 This would require a site of at least 20,000 SF to accommodate the two units.
-That 20,000 square feet property could be one lot with a duplex building, or two separate lots that add up to 20,000 square feet.
-Further, those two separate lots could each be 10,000 square feet, or one could be larger than the other.
+That 20,000 SF property could be one lot with a duplex building, or two separate lots that add up to 20,000 SF.
+Further, those two separate lots could each be 10,000 SF, or one could be larger than the other.
 The variation in lot size is to help with subdivision on irregularly shaped properties, or in instances where one dwelling is planned to be larger than the other.
 This would have no impact on the side setbacks, which are discussed later in this report.